reossta/gomycode-etl/README.md

 Aggregated revenue by product type
 See: graph/cypher_queries.txt

-4. Key Design Choices and Assumptions
+→ Key Assumptions and Design Choices

 Used a default revenue of 100 when product schedule was missing Removed percentage signs from the progress field for numeric conversion Converted dates to monthly periods using to_period("M") Structured folders into data/, images/, graph/ for clarity Neo4j queries and schema were written but not run live